xypron/relay-card/README.md

 The GPIO numbers are specific for the Raspberry Pi 4B and Raspbian.
 **Do not use on other Raspberry Pis.**

+Users in group piwsrb can use the relay-card command.

 Installation
 ------------